John E. B. Mayor

 John Eyton Bickersteth Mayor (28 January 1825 – 1 December 1910) was an English classical scholar, writer and vegetarianism activist.
+He was Cambridge University Librarian from 1863 to 1867 and Kennedy Professor of Latin at the University of Cambridge from 1872 until his death.
+His publications included editions of Juvenal, Cicero, John Fisher, Roger Ascham and other Latin and English texts.
+Mayor was president of the Vegetarian Society from 1884 to 1910 and wrote pamphlets and books on vegetarianism and temperance.

 Biography

 Early life and education

-Mayor was born at Baddegama, British Ceylon (now Sri Lanka) the son of Rev. Robert Mayor and Charlotte Bickersteth.
-His mother came from the prominent Bickersteth family and was the sister of Henry Bickersteth, 1st Baron Langdale and Rev. Edward Bickersteth.
-He was sent to England to be educated at Shrewsbury School and St John's College, Cambridge.
+Mayor was born at Baddegama, British Ceylon (now Sri Lanka), on 28 January 1825, the son of the Rev. Robert Mayor and Charlotte Bickersteth.
+His mother belonged to the Bickersteth family and was the sister of Henry Bickersteth, 1st Baron Langdale, and the Rev. Edward Bickersteth.
 Joseph Bickersteth Mayor was his younger brother.
+Mayor was sent to England to be educated at Shrewsbury School and St John's College, Cambridge.

 Career

-From 1863 to 1867, Mayor was librarian of the University of Cambridge, and in 1872 succeeded H. A. J. Munro in the professorship of Latin, which he held for 28 years.
-His best-known work, an edition of the thirteen Satires of Juvenal, is notable for an extraordinary wealth of illustrative quotations.
-His Bibliographical Clue to Latin Literature (1875), based on Emil Hübner's Grundriss zu Vorlesungen über die römische Litteraturgeschichte, was a valuable aid to students, and his edition of Cicero's Second Philippic became widely used.
+From 1863 to 1867, Mayor was librarian of the University of Cambridge.
+In 1872, he succeeded H. A. J. Munro as Kennedy Professor of Latin, a post he held until his death in 1910.
+His edition of the thirteen Satires of Juvenal was known for its extensive illustrative quotations.
+His Bibliographical Clue to Latin Literature (1875), based on Emil Hübner's Grundriss zu Vorlesungen über die römische Litteraturgeschichte, was used by students of Latin literature, and his edition of Cicero's Second Philippic was widely used.

-Mayor also edited the English works of John Fisher, Bishop of Rochester (1876); Thomas Baker's History of St John's College, Cambridge (1869); Richard of Cirencester's Speculum historiale de gestis regum Angliae 447–1066 (1863-69); Roger Ascham's Schoolmaster (new ed., 1883); the Latin Heptateuch (1889); and the Journal of Philology.
+Mayor also edited the English works of John Fisher, Bishop of Rochester (1876); Thomas Baker's History of St John's College, Cambridge (1869); Richard of Cirencester's Speculum historiale de gestis regum Angliae 447–1066 (1863–1869); Roger Ascham's Schoolmaster (new ed., 1883); the Latin Heptateuch (1889); and the Journal of Philology.

-According to the Enciklopedio de Esperanto, Mayor learned Esperanto in 1907, and gave a historic speech against Esperanto reformists at the World Congress of Esperanto held at Cambridge.
+According to the Enciklopedio de Esperanto, Mayor learned Esperanto in 1907 and gave a speech against Esperanto reform at the World Congress of Esperanto held at Cambridge.

 Vegetarianism

 Vegetarian speakers at Memorial Hall, Farringdon Street in 1905.
 Mayor is pictured on the far right.

-Mayor succeeded Francis William Newman as president of the Vegetarian Society in 1884 and remained in that position till his death.
-He was a strict vegetarian and teetotaller but it was noted that "he never sought to impose his rule of abstinence on others."
-Mayor authored What is Vegetarianism?, in 1886.
-His vegetarian writings were published in the book, Plain Living and High Thinking in 1897.
+Mayor succeeded Francis William Newman as president of the Vegetarian Society in 1884 and remained in that position until his death.
+He was a strict vegetarian and teetotaller, but it was noted that "he never sought to impose his rule of abstinence on others".
+Mayor authored What is Vegetarianism? in 1886.
+His vegetarian writings were published in Plain Living and High Thinking in 1897.

 In October 1905, a meeting was held at Congregational Memorial Hall, London, for octogenarian vegetarians.
-Speakers in attendance included Mayor (then aged 84), Joseph Wallace, T. A. Hanson, C. P. Newcombe, Samuel Saunders, and Samuel Pitman, brother of Isaac Pitman.
+Speakers in attendance included Mayor, then aged 84; Joseph Wallace; T. A. Hanson; C. P. Newcombe; Samuel Saunders; and Samuel Pitman, brother of Isaac Pitman.

 Mayor ate a strict vegetarian diet and lived off twopence a day.
-His diet consisted of bread, fruit, porridge and vegetables with lemonade as his only drink.
+His diet consisted of bread, fruit, porridge and vegetables, with lemonade as his only drink.